-In the back-to-school spirit, we sat down this week with our senior and freshman amBRAssadors.
-Jeanette, 35 (top right), is the longest-serving amBRAssador on the customer service team, with five years under her belt.
-Christianne, 25 (top left), is the newbie: She’s been at Bare Necessities three months now.
+In the back-to-school spirit, we sat down this week with our senior and freshman Bra Fit Experts.
+Jeanette (top right) is the longest-serving Bra Fit Expert on the customer service team, with five years under her belt.
+Christianne (top left) is the newbie: She’s been at Bare Necessities three months now.

 What has Jeanette learned the hard way that she wishes someone had told her from day one?
 What does Christianne bring up from a Millennial perspective that changes how we shop for bras?
 What questions do they both field all day long, and what do they wish women knew?

 Listen in for a few insights from the women you’ll find on the other end of the phone—or screen.

 Q: What was it like to first start out as an Bra Fit Expert?